burhan/RESTx/README.txt

                 directly.
 The restxctl script performs all the necessary steps for you.

+src/python/restx/settings.py  A settings file in which values like the port or
+                document root can be set.

 static_files/   The directory from where the RESTx erver can serve static files.

 resourceDB/     This is where the RESTx server stores resource definitions.